 You bloomin’ beauty!

-Various destinations around Australia embrace the floral theme by hosting fabulous flower festivals each spring.
+Various destinations around Australia embrace the floral theme by hosting annual flower festivals.
 These action-packed events are bursting with activities.

-Come early September, the small Dandenong Ranges town of Silvan has a spring in its step as the fields come alive with colourful tulips.
-And not just a few of them but a staggering 500,000-plus tulips.
-Founded in 1954, the Tesselaar Tulip Festival also features market stalls and a wide offering of diverse food inspired by tastes across the globe.
+When September rolls around, the small Dandenong Ranges town of Silvan has a spring in its step.
+The fields come alive with colourful tulips – almost a million of them!
+Founded in 1954, Tesselaar also features market stalls and a wide assortment of food with a notable Dutch influence.
 It’s backed by live entertainment, tractor rides, and various themed days that add to the festival’s rich appeal.

 You’d be hard pressed to find a better setting for a floral fest.
-With its sweeping views over the CBD, a visit to Kings Park is one of Perth’s best attractions at any stage.
-In September, it’s even more inviting as the Kings Park Festival showcases a remarkable display of wildflowers at a time when they are at their bloomin’ best.
-Free guided wildflower walks are fantastic for floral fanatics, and live music and family fun days ensure the festival, which dates more than half a century, has even more appeal.
+With its sweeping views over the CBD, a visit to Kings Park and Botanic Garden is one of Perth’s best attractions at any time.
+In September, it’s even more inviting when this event takes centre stage.
+Free guided walks are a hit with floral fanatics and art displays and family fun days ensure the festival has widespread appeal.